Volver805/Blind-75-Optimal-solutions/README.md

-# Leetcode-problems-optimal-solutions
+# Blind 75 Optimal solutions
-Collection of LeetCode questions to ace the coding interview! - Created using [LeetHub](https://github.com/QasimWani/LeetHub)
+this is a list of leetcode solutions for the known [75 Blind problems](https://leetcode.com/discuss/general-discussion/460599/blind-75-leetcode-questions)